 Ultimately the length of your stay would depend on how much time you have in Taiwan.
 If you would like to see the famous Alishan sunrise, you will have to spend at least one night here.
 Staying overnight will not only allow you to catch the sunrise, but you’ll also be able to explore the main spots within the park and do a few hiking trails.

 If you’d like to explore the area with a bit more ease, and perhaps even visit Shizhuo or Fenqihu, I highly recommend staying at least two or three nights.
 Anything more than that, would honestly be a bit much as the area really isn’t that big.
 Unless you are really into hiking of course…

-Once you have gotten yourself to Chiayi, you can start your journey to Alishan.
+Once you have gotten yourself to Chiayi, you could first explore some of the many great things to do in Chiayi, before starting your journey to Alishan.
 Here are our top picks on how to travel onwards.

 Not only won’t you need to worry about all the logistics, it’s much better driving up the winding roads in a smaller vehicle than a bus.
 Also, you can actually sit back and enjoy the ride (and not cling to your seat like on the bus!).

 The journey takes about 2.5 hours from the Chiayi THSR station.
 Both single journey and return tickets are available, making it easier if you want to try another mode of transport on your trip.
 We booked the return tickets, as it stops at a few must-see tourist spots along the mountain on the way back to Chiayi.

 The driver drops you right in front of the Visitor’s Centre inside Alishan Forest Recreation Area.
 Take note that the park’s entrance fee is not included in the shuttle’s price, so you will need to pay the fee to the driver once he drops you off.
 The entrance fee to the park is NT$150 for locals and NT$300 for foreigners (even if you live in Taiwan like us).